-Crawl: Teams of digital robots, also referred to as “crawlers” or “spiders,” looks through the internet for new content and follows new URLs
+- Crawl: Teams of digital robots, also referred to as “crawlers” or “spiders,” looks through the internet for new content and follow new URLs

 - Index: Crawlers store and organize content found through the crawling process in a huge database.
 Once a page is in the index, it is eligible to rank search engine results pages (SERPs)

 - Rank: The search engine displays content that it thinks will best answer the user’s query and orders the results with what it believes to be the most helpful at the top.

 Crawling: Make sure search engines can find your site.

 Many aspects of your site can make it difficult for crawlers to index your site.
-Crawlers discover new content by following new URLs that they find and storing the content they find on those pages.
+Crawlers discover new content by following new URLs and storing the content they find on those pages.
 If portions of your page require a user to log in or your site has orphan pages (pages that aren’t linked to anywhere on your site), then crawlers won’t index that content.

 Think of a crawler as a lazy friend that has the best intentions.
 They’re happy to find stuff, but you have to make it easy as possible for them to do so to get the best results.
 So if you feel like your content isn’t being indexed, the two main questions you should as yourself are:

 Crawlers can’t use search forms and won’t find your content unless you have links to it.

-If you don’t link your main navigation menu pages, they are essentially invisible to crawlers.
+They are invisible to crawlers if you don’t link your main navigation menu pages.
 Remember that crawlers find content through the following links, so they can’t be indexed if you have pages with no links to them.

 - The URL is returning a not found error – This could be an accident.
 For example, if you deleted a page and a redirect isn’t set up to a new page, it can cause this.